Winter dandruff: prevent dandruff during cold days

 TURN OFF THE HEAT AND TAKE COLD SHOWERS?
 REALLY?

-No. Just be sensible – for example, try not to use the highest heat setting on your hair dryer and keep the water temperature just above body temperature, so around 100 F is fine.
+No. Just be sensible – for example, try not to use the highest heat setting on your hair dryer and keep the water temperature just above body temperature.

 You’re going to have the heat on and even on a low setting, you’ll still need your hair dryer.